Bears-R-Us/arkouda/BUILD.md

 <a id="env-deps"></a>
 ### Using Environment Installed Dependencies *(Recommended)* <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>
-When utilizing a package manager, such as `Anaconda`, to install dependencies (see [INSTALL.md](INSTALL.md)) you will need to provide the path to the location of your installed pacakges.
+When utilizing a package manager, such as `Anaconda`, to install dependencies (see [INSTALL.md](INSTALL.md)) you will need to provide the path to the location of your installed packages.
 This is achieved by adding the path to your package install location to `Makefile.paths` (Example Below).
 It is important to note that in most cases you will only provide a single path for your environment.
 However, if you have manually installed dependencies (such as ZeroMQ or HDF5), you will need to provide each install location.

 ```make
 # Makefile.paths